DCAN-Labs/HBCD_CBRAIN_PROCESSING/docs/source/boutiques_descriptors.rst

 of the expected inputs and outputs for a pipeline, and the arguments that can be used to configure processing.

-Boutiques descriptors are how CBRAIN can create a consistent interface for interacting with a wide variety of pipelines.
+Boutiques descriptors are how CBRAIN creates a consistent interface for interacting with a wide variety of pipelines.
 On the CBRAIN web portal, the options for processing are automatically configured in a convenient way for users via utilities like drop-down menus, text fields, and check-boxes.